spinnaker/spinnaker.github.io/guides/user/plugins/index.md

 hal plugins add <unique-plugin-id> --extensions=<extension-name> \
 --version=<version> --enabled=true
 ```

+_Note: As of Spinnaker v1.23.0, specifying extensions is no longer required.
+Plugin configurations have been moved and are nested under the plugin ID.
+See an example of the changes [here](#plugin-v2-configuration-changes)_

 The plugin distributor should provide you with the `unique-plugin-id`, `extensions`, and `version` values as well as any plugin configuration details.
 If you have to hunt for these values, you can find `unique-plugin-id` and `version` in the `plugins.json` file, but you have to look at the code to find the value for `extensions`.
 Search for the deprecated `@ExtensionConfiguration` or the current `@PluginConfiguration` annotation.
 Both take a value, which is the extension name.